rwilliams/jrubywiki/IRC.md

-The JRuby community is regularly found on the #jruby IRC channel on [FreeNode IRC](http://freenode.net).
-The logs are provided by the [jruby community bot](http://logs.jruby.org/jruby)
+The JRuby community is regularly found on the [#jruby IRC channel on chat.freenode.net](irc://chat.freenode.net/#jruby).

-The [Pastie Bot](http://pastie.caboo.se/help/) is also usually available in the #jruby IRC channel.
+You can also join via this [IRC URL](irc://chat.freenode.net/#jruby) or use the [JRuby IRC webchat](http://jruby.org/chat).

+The logs are provided by @whitequark's excellent [log server](http://logs.jruby.org/jruby).